 Regardless of whether a quantitative or qualitative analysis is performed, in order to fully provide context and information, beyond the future build condition, the CEQA analysis for VMT must also include the current condition and the future no-build condition.
 In other words, the future build alternative should be compared to the future no-build conditions (i.e., the conditions expected to exist in the future absent the project) to determine the amount of VMT attributable to the project per the CEQA Guidelines and the Technical Advisory.
-Additionally, and for informational purposes, the comparison to the existing conditions would not provide an accurate picture of the project's effects.
+Additionally, and for informational purposes, the comparison to the existing condition should also be provided.
+However, a comparison only to existing conditions would not provide an accurate picture of the project's effects.
 Only by taking into account other variables not caused by the project, such as the projected future regional transportation system, population growth, economic growth and land use changes, can the VMT that is attributable to the project be separated from a general increase or decrease in VMT in a region overall.
 In order to fully apprise the reader of the total change in VMT anticipated, VMT for existing conditions should also be provided.